 Ever try to draw water from a tap near the end of a water main?
 Not much pressure?
-The pressure

-the pressure is the greatest at the source, or as in figure
+In electrical circuits, the pressure is the greatest at the source, or as in figure

 of the circuit to zero pressure at the negative terminal.
 The difference in pressure

 between any two points in the circuit is the pressure drop, or potential difference.